Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Subleading-power contributions

 \subsection{Higher-twist four-particle contribution}

 We are now in the position to calculate the heavy-to-light $B$-meson decay form factors from the twist-five and twist-six four-particle LCDAs in the factorization approximation.
-These subleading power corrections of the form factors can be factorized as a product of the lower-twist two-particle LCDAs and the quark condensate~\cite{Agaev:2010aq}.
-By evaluating the lowest-order Feynmann diagrams shown in Fig.~\ref{fig:fourparticle}, one gets the non-leading Fock-state correction to the correlation function
+The subleading-power correction to the $B\to K^*$ form factors can be factorized into a product of the lower-twist two-particle LCDAs and the quark condensate~\cite{Beneke:2018wjp, Agaev:2010aq}.
+By evaluating the lowest-order Feynman diagrams shown in Fig.~\ref{fig:fourparticle}, we obtain the non-leading Fock-state correction to the correlation functions